synchrony/smsn/README.md

 # Welcome!

 Why would you want to keep or contribute to a knowledge graph?
-Check out [Praise for or Welcome to Knowledge Graphs](https://github.com/synchrony/praise-for-or-welcome-to-knowledge-graphs).
+Check out [Praise and Hopes for Knowledge Graphs](https://github.com/synchrony/praise-for-or-welcome-to-knowledge-graphs).

 If you're new to Semantic Synchrony, check out [the wiki](https://github.com/synchrony/smsn/wiki).